 The Doing Business project provides objective measures of business regulations for local firms in 190 economies and selected cities at the subnational level.
 Read more »

-Doing Business in Afghanistan 2017
+Doing Business in Kazakhstan 2017

 The case study discusses the economic benefits of shareholder empowerment.
 It also contributes to defining sound corporate governance.
 Doing Business data confirm the positive relationship between greater protection of minority shareholders and capital market development.